Leesburg Executive Airport

-Leesburg Executive Airport at Godfrey Field (ICAO: KJYO, FAA LID: JYO) is a town-owned public-use airport located three nautical miles (6 km) south of the central business district of Leesburg, a town in Loudoun County, Virginia, United States.
+Leesburg Executive Airport at Godfrey Field (ICAO: KJYO, FAA LID: JYO) is a town-owned public-use airport located three nautical miles (6 km) south of the central business district of Leesburg, a town in Loudoun County, Virginia.

-It is a busy general aviation airport in the Washington, D.C. area, and a reliever for nearby Washington Dulles International Airport.
+It is a busy general aviation airport in the Washington metropolitan area, and a reliever for nearby Dulles International Airport.

 History

 Leesburg Executive Airport was built in 1963 to replace an earlier grass field on the eastern edge of the town, which was owned and used by radio personality Arthur Godfrey for his private DC-3 aircraft.
 Godfrey sold the field and shared a portion of the funds with the Town of Leesburg, which used the proceeds to help fund a new airport 3 miles south of town.
 The town used matching funds from the FAA.
 Originally named Godfrey Field, it is now known as Leesburg Executive Airport at Godfrey Field.

 In 1986, the Federal Aviation Administration (FAA) consolidated its 308 Flight Service Stations into 61 'automated' stations (to be known as "AFSS").
 The Flight Service Station at Leesburg was scheduled to close, but local lobbying convinced the FAA to rent space from the town and locate an AFSS at the airport.
 In 1993, when the airport fixed-base operator went bankrupt, the Town of Leesburg assumed direct operation of airport services, lengthening the runway twice to an eventual length of 5500 ft to support business jets and adding a localizer approach and automated weather observation equipment to support all-weather operations.

 The airport is currently a designated general aviation reliever airport for Dulles International, 10 mi to the southeast, and in 2008 hosted 231 aircraft based on the field and an average of 265 aircraft operations per day.
 The FAA funded an ILS installation that was completed in April 2011.
-The field also has a GNSS GPS approach with vertical guidance available.
+The field also has a GNSS RNAV approach to runway 17 with vertical guidance available.
+A VOR-A approach was removed in 2010.

 In 2015, Leesburg became the first airport in America to operate a remote air traffic control tower, in a test co-sponsored by the Commonwealth of Virginia and Saab-Sensis Corporation.
 The facility is located and operated onsite during the trial period.
+In February 2023 the FAA announced they were ending support for the remote control tower effective June 20, 2023.
+The remote tower was replaced with a mobile control tower on-site at the airport.

 Facilities and aircraft

 Leesburg Executive Airport covers an area of 294 acre at an elevation of 389 feet (119 m) above mean sea level.
 It has one asphalt paved runway designated 17/35 which measures 5,500 by 100 feet (1,676 x 30 m).

-For the 12-month period ending August 12, 2006, the airport had 96,878 aircraft operations, an average of 265 per day: 99% general aviation, 1% air taxi and <1% military.
-At that time there were 184 aircraft based at this airport: 85% single-engine, 12% multi-engine, 1% jet and 2% helicopter.
+For the 12-month period ending December 31, 2022, the airport had 81,873 aircraft operations, an average of 224 per day: 98% general aviation, <1% air taxi, <1% commercial, and <1% military.
+At that time there were 237 aircraft based at this airport: 195 single-engine, 21 multi-engine, 17 jet, 3 helicopter, and 1 glider.

-For the 12-month period ending August 12, 2017, the airport had 106,679 aircraft operations, an average of 293 per day.
-At that time there were 206 aircraft based at this airport, which appears to now be closer to 250 aircraft as of 2021.